Kemal-Mazman/SOC-Detection-Lab/README.md

 * Learning how to design effective detection logic
 * Building detections mapped to MITRE ATT&CK
 * Practicing structured investigation thinking
-* Improving Splunk SPL skills
+* Improving Splunk SPL and KQL query skills
+* Testing detections against the conditions where they should *not* fire
 * Documenting technical work clearly for portfolio review

 ## Notes